 The “W” stands for watts, which is a measure of electrical power.

 Power supplies are rated by the maximum amount of power they can deliver.
 That means a power supply rated for 520 watts can supply more electrical power than one rated for 300 watts.

 That’s more electrical power.
-It won’t make your computer run faster or give you more “computational” power — this is only about the electricity required to operate your hardware.
+It won’t make your computer run faster or give you more “computational” power — this is only about the electricity required to operate your computer.